 The fun side of Posidonia: The Posidonia Games

 A highly popular part of the Posidonia business and social mix, the games appeal to the competitive nature of shipping professionals.
-The Posidonia Games programme includes the exciting Posidonia Cup yacht race, the hugely popular five-a-side Posidonia Shipsoccer Tournament, the prestigious Posidonia Golf Tournament and the massive Posidonia Running Event and the newly launched Posidonia Squash Tournament.
+The Posidonia Games programme includes the exciting Posidonia Cup yacht race, the hugely popular five-a-side Posidonia Shipsoccer Tournament, the prestigious Posidonia Golf Tournament, the massive Posidonia Running Event and the newly launched Posidonia Squash Tournament.